 The survey also pointed out that 81% of those who celebrate Christmas aren’t even Christian.
 Some of this may be a result of inter-faith marriages and cultural family diversity.
 Another factor is recent generations moving away from their faith yet holding on to the holiday as a family tradition.

 Whether it is because of religious beliefs or family tradition, it’s a fact that Christmas is widely celebrated and often overshadows the other cultural holidays of the season.
-This fact provides a bit of a Catch 22 when it comes to holiday marketing, especially for businesses with a diverse range of clientele.
+This fact provides a bit of a Catch 22 when it comes to taking in holiday marketing tips and running campaigns, especially for businesses with a diverse range of clientele.

 Merry Christmas or Happy Holidays?

-Here is where it becomes complicated, especially for businesses when it comes to holiday marketing.
+Here is where it becomes complicated, especially for businesses when it comes to holiday marketing tips.
 Whether it’s in advertisement, online or in person, how does a business greet and market to their customers during the holiday without offending anyone?

 When wishing friends well, we are aware of their background, faith and beliefs.
 There is usually little doubt which type of greeting is appropriate.
 When meeting those you are not personally associated with there is uncertainty.
 This is what businesses face all the time.